Memphis Mafia

-The Memphis Mafia was the nickname given by the media to a group of Elvis Presley's friends, associates, employees and cousins whose main functions were to accompany, protect, and serve Presley from the beginning of his career in 1954 until his death in 1977.
-Several members filled practical roles; for instance, they were employed to work for Presley as bodyguards or on tour logistics and scheduling.
+The Memphis Mafia was the nickname given in the '60s by the media to the group of Elvis Presley's friends, associates, employees and cousins whose main functions were to accompany, protect, and serve Presley.
+From the beginning of his career in 1954 until his death in 1977, several members filled practical roles; for instance, they were employed to work for Presley as bodyguards or on tour logistics and scheduling.
 In these cases Presley paid salaries, but most lived off fringe benefits such as gifts, cars, houses and bonuses.
 Over the years, the number of members grew and changed, but for the most part there was a core group who spent much time with Presley.